sandipbgt/twilio-fb-notification/README.md

 ## How to run
-From your terminal type `python3 app.py` or `python app.py` depending upon how your install python on your system
+From your terminal type `python3 app.py` or `python app.py` depending upon how you have installed python on your system